Carlotta Patti: Career

 The Patti family moved to the United States in 1848.
 Patti moved to South America to nurse her older half-sister, Clotilda, who suffered a fatal illness; following her death, she returned to America and was coached vocally by Clotilda's widower, Carlo Scola.
 (Note: Referred to as Signor Scola, his name was Carlo Scola.)
 Patti made her debut in January 1861 at the Academy of Music in New York City.
 Patti made her Covent Garden debut on 16 April 1863.
 In May 1863, she performed in the Crystal Palace Concerts.
 Her impresarios included Bernard Ulmann (Note: His name was frequently given simply as "Ulmann", though his full name was Bernard Ulmann.) and Maurice Strakosch.
 In 1866, she toured, organized by Ulmann, with Jules Lefort, violinist Henri Vieuxtemps, cellist Alexandre Batta, and pianist Eugène Ketterer.
 She toured Europe in 1867.
 In 1868, she again toured with Lefort, Vieuxtemps, Jean-François Berthelier, and Félix Godefroid.

 In 1869, Patti sang in the United States as part of Strakosch's company.
 She was praised for her performances as the Queen of the Night in Mozart's The Magic Flute.
 She performed in Rossini's The Barber of Seville and Don Pasquale in Buenos Aires in 1870.
 Patti went to America in the fall of 1872 as part of a six-member-troup, including Teresa Carreño and Émile Sauret, formed by Maurice Strakosch.
 They made their debut at Steinway Hall in New York before performing in Canada and Charleston, South Carolina.
 In 1873, she performed in Paris with Lefort.

 Patti performed at the 1879 dedication of Central Music Hall in Chicago.
 In December 1879, Patti was reported to be drunk during a performance in Leavenworth, Kansas, though she denied this, with her manager saying she had a cold.
 She sued the Post-Dispatch for publishing an allegedly libelous article from the Leavenworth Times, asking for in damages, and later abandoned the suit.

 In 1882, Patti studied voice with Hermine Küchenmeister-Rudersdorf.
+Patti’s students included American composer, pianist and singer Anna Ware Poole.